 If you are an expatriate on a work permit, the process is as follows: 1) apply to your chosen school; 2) get confirmation from the school by letter that your child has been accepted “pending Immigration approval”; 3) take this letter to Immigration along with your work permit application; 4) take a copy of the letter verifying that your child has been added as a dependant to your work permit to the school prior to attendance.

+For primary school, the starting age depends on whether you will be educating your child through the British school system (Cayman Prep and High School (CPHS), St. Ignatius and government schools) or the American school system (Cayman International School, First Baptist Christian School, Grace Christian Academy and Triple C).
 In the British system, your child can enter Kindergarten if they are four by September, while in the American system, your child must be five by September.
-Please be aware that many of the private schools now have Pre-K years (e.g. St. Ignatius Catholic School and Cayman International School) which means that their students can start at 2 or 3 years old and will automatically move up to Kindergarten, leaving less space for incoming students.
-If you intend to send your child to one of the major private primary schools, make sure to secure and accept their place in kindergarten or you will find it very difficult to get them into the school in Grade 1.
+Please be aware that many of the private schools now have Pre-K years (e.g. St. Ignatius Catholic School and Cayman International School) which means that their students can start at two or three years old and will automatically move up to Kindergarten, leaving less space for incoming students.
+If you intend to send your child to one of the major private primary schools, make sure to secure and accept their place in Kindergarten or you will find it very difficult to get them into the school in Year 1.